kuldeep23907/Top-Level/Bootcamp/ETHOnline/README.md

 ## Specs of the Account Explorer
 ...

-## Specs of the contribution dApp
+## Specs of the Contribution dApp
 ...

-## Specs of the watcher assessment dApp
+## Specs of the Watcher Assessment dApp
 ...

-## Specs of the compensation calculation and payout
+## Specs of the Compensation Calculation and payout